1.3. Kennesaw State University’s Administrative Officers & Organization

 The Vice President for Operations oversees the fiscal, business, human relations, technology, and campus safety functions of the university.

-The Vice President for Student Success is the chief student services officer and is responsible for a variety of programs, services, and activities that enhance student success, including student life and development, residential life, career services, sports and recreation, and counseling and psychological services.
+The Vice President for Student Affairs is the chief student services officer and is responsible for a variety of programs, services, and activities that enhance student success, including student life and development, residential life, career services, sports and recreation, and counseling and psychological services.

 The Vice President for University Advancement and Development is the university’s chief advancement and fund-raising officer and is responsible for managing, coordinating, and integrating the university’s fundraising and capital development projects with the Kennesaw State University Foundation.